antvis/expr/README.md

 ### Core Functions

-#### `evaluate(expression: string, context?: object): Promise<any>`
+#### `evaluate(expression: string, context?: object): any`

-Asynchronously evaluates an expression and returns the result.
+Synchronously evaluates an expression and returns the result.

 - `expression`: The expression string to evaluate
 - `context`: An object containing variables used in the expression (optional)
-- Returns: A Promise that resolves to the result of the expression evaluation
+- Returns: The result of the expression evaluation

-#### `compileSync(expression: string): (context?: object) => Promise<any>`
+#### `compile(expression: string): (context?: object) => any`

-Synchronously compiles an expression, returning an async execution function that can be used multiple times.
+Synchronously compiles an expression, returning a function that can be used multiple times.

 - `expression`: The expression string to compile
-- Returns: A function that accepts a context object and returns a Promise resolving to the evaluation result

-#### `compile(expression: string): Promise<(context?: object) => Promise<any>>`

-Asynchronously compiles an expression, returning an async evaluation function that can be used multiple times.

-- `expression`: The expression string to compile
-- Returns: A Promise that resolves to a function that accepts a context object and returns a Promise resolving to the evaluation result
+- Returns: A function that accepts a context object and returns the evaluation result

-### Configuration and Registration
+### Registration

-#### `configure(config: Partial<ExpressionConfig>): void`

-Sets global configuration for expression evaluation.

-- `config`: Configuration options object
-  - `maxTimeout`: Maximum execution time in milliseconds
-  - `blackList`: Set of keywords not allowed in expressions

 #### `register(name: string, fn: Function): void`